Prescription Drugs and Sex—Not Always a Good Mix

 may make orgasm more difficult for women.

 For some people, feeling better emotionally via pharmacologic means makes up for any sexual problems caused by antidepressants.
-However, others stop taking these medicines because of the sexual effects.
+However, others stop taking these medications because of the sexual effects.

-The treatment options are similar to those for high blood pressure medicines.
+The treatment options are similar to those for high blood pressure medications.
 You can switch to a different antidepressant like

-(Wellbutrin), which has fewer sexual side effects; reduce the dosage; or try drug holidays.
-Unfortunately a different medicine may not alleviate the depression as well.
-Also drug holidays from antidepressants can be dangerous so talk to your doctor before trying this.
+bupropion, which has fewer sexual side effects; reduce the dosage; or try drug holidays.
+Unfortunately a different medication may not alleviate the depression.
+Drug holidays from antidepressants can be difficult because it can take weeks for the drug to clear out of your system.
+Stopping antidepressants can also be dangerous, so talk to your doctor before trying this.
 Again, talk to your doctor about drug antidotes for antidepressants.
 Unlike antihypertensives, most people do not need to take antidepressants for their entire lives.
 Once they stop taking the drugs, their sexual functioning returns to normal.

-(Librium) can increase the sexual desires of inhibited people, but, as with other sedatives such as drugs and alcohol, they can also delay arousal and orgasm.
-Judy Seifer finds that many of her patients who take a variety of prescription and over-the-counter medicines at the same time experience changes in sexual functioning.
-She works with their doctors to pinpoint the "problem" drugs.
+can increase the sexual desires of inhibited people, but, as with other sedatives such as drugs and alcohol, they can also delay arousal and orgasm.
+Doctors may find that many of their patients who take a variety of prescription and over-the-counter medications at the same time experience changes in sexual functioning.
+Make sure your doctor is aware of all the medications you are taking.
+They may be able to pinpoint the "problem" drugs.

 For most people, a sudden change in sexual responsiveness has at least some emotional impact.